tdwg/tcs2/docs/tcs-terms/README.md

 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td><p>This property takes an object or IRI and it is recommended to use a value from an existing controlled vocabulary.
-While there is no TDWG vocabulary yet, the GBIF Taxonomic Rank Vocabulary (https://rs.gbif.org/vocabulary/gbif/rank.xml) is recommended.</p>
+			<td><p>This property takes an object or IRI and it is RECOMMENDED to use a value from an existing controlled vocabulary.
+While there is no TDWG vocabulary yet, the GBIF Taxonomic Rank Vocabulary (https://rs.gbif.org/vocabulary/gbif/rank.xml) is RECOMMENDED.</p>
 <p>A <code>TaxonName</code> takes its <code>taxonRank</code> from the <code>taxonConcept</code> it is applied to, so this property can also be used on a (stand-alone) <code>TaxonName</code> object.</p></td>
 		</tr>
 		<tr>